seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

 ### Standard Admininstrator Roles

-SeaTable has four standard, preconfigured administrator roles `system admin`, `audit admin`, `daily admin` and `custom admin`.
+SeaTable has four standard, preconfigured administrator roles `default admin`, `audit admin`, `daily admin` and `custom admin`.
 They can be used in the Users' section of the system administration without prior configuration.

 ### Custom Administrator Roles